kevinzyli02/ENGI301/project_01/README.md

 <h1> GameBeagle: PocketBeagle turned into Gameboy</h1>
 Hello!
-While the project is not functional, here are the steps that I took to address some of the problems I faced.
+While the project is still being developed, here are the steps that I took to address some of the problems I faced.
 Please look at the Hackster page for more information! (https://www.hackster.io/kzl3/gamebeagle-a7b722#overview)

+To run the programs, please utilize the `sudo ./run` file

 <h2> Challenges </h2>
 The biggest challenge I faced was actually getting an emulator to run.
 I tried my setup with Retroarch, visualboyadvance-m, desmume and Advance MAME with little success.